jlevy/og-equity-compensation/README.md

 [**classes of shares**](https://www.investopedia.com/terms/c/class.asp) (though that term has another meaning in the context of mutual funds).

-🄳 Two common and important classes of stock are [**common stock**](https://en.wikipedia.org/wiki/Common_stock) and [**preferred stock**](https://en.wikipedia.org/wiki/Preferred_stock).
+🄳 Two important classes of stock are
+[**common stock**](https://en.wikipedia.org/wiki/Common_stock) and
+[**preferred stock**](https://en.wikipedia.org/wiki/Preferred_stock).
 In general, preferred stock is stock that has rights, preferences, and privileges that common stock does not have.